rudra-8000/ForearmPad/README.md

 ---

-*Built as part of the accessibility hardware ecosystem for the TimoS project.*
+*Built as part of the accessibility hardware ecosystem for the TimOS project.*